 Description

-The20 minutes of inactivity
+Session will expire after 20 minutes of inactivity.
+User will have to login again.

 The user will be able to sign out from the CMS at any moment, through a link with the text “Sign out”.
 User will be taken to the Sign In page after they are logged out.